 The Institute of Medicine recommends that your intake of trans-fatty acids should be as low as possible.
 So where do you find trans-fatty acids?
 Margarines, especially the harder forms, contain trans-fatty acids.
 However, snack chips, cakes, cookies, doughnuts, pastries, crackers, peanut butter, and deep-fried foods may contribute even more trans-fatty acids to the diet.
 By limiting your intake of these processed foods, you will control your intake of trans-fatty acids.
 Replacing both saturated fats and trans-fats with monounsaturated and polyunsaturated fats may be the best dietary strategy for combating heart disease.

 All food labels must list the amount of trans-fat (number of grams) in one serving of the food item.
 Therefore, to increase marketability, many manufacturers have removed trans-fats from their products.
-So it?s important to read labels to decide if a product is ?trans-free? or not.
+So it is important to read labels to decide if a product is "trans-fat free" or not.

 If a food is already prepared, you may not know if it contains trans-fat.
 To ensure that food eaten away from home is trans-free, some states and cities have passed laws to eliminate trans-fat from foods sold in bakeries, restaurants, and schools.
 If you are unsure of your local laws, you can ask the server or manager if the foods prepared in that establishment are trans-free.